coplat/last-spot/README.md

 ## Features ✨
 - Analyzes your Last.fm listening history from the past 6 months
 - Discovers new artists similar to your favorites
-- Automatically creates a private Spotify playlist
+- Automatically creates a Spotify playlist
 - Randomly selects recommendations for variety
 - Opens the playlist in your browser when done